Dominic-Oseko/Movie-recommendation-system/README.md

 - Increase the promotion of less popular movies.
 By promoting these movies, it may lead to an increase in their popularity and more positive ratings.
 - Increase the supply of drama, comedy, and action movies: These genres were the most popular among the users, and therefore, there is a higher chance of success if more movies in these genres are pushed in the platform.
 - Consider user-generated tags: Although the tags were not included in this analysis, they can provide valuable insight into how users perceive movies.
 By analyzing user-generated tags, it may help in understanding the users' preferences and improving the movie recommendation system.
+## Repository Guide
+The data sets used can be found here.
+The notebook can be found here
+The non-technical presentation can be found .